Student Research and Travel: Study Away

 As much in advance of your travel as possible, you should first fill out the English Department Student Travel Request form:

-If you have any questions about this form, ask Ms. Tomitha Blair (CH 135) for assistance.
+If you have any questions about this form, ask Mary Johnson (CH 135) for assistance.
 Give this form to your sponsoring faculty member/mentor along with evidence of your conference acceptance (copy of email will do).

-Immediately upon return from the trip, you will need to work with Ms. Tomitha Blair to fill out a Travel Expense Voucher.
+Immediately upon return from the trip, you will need to work with Mary Johnson to fill out a Travel Expense Voucher.
 You will need to supply copies of your receipts (conference registration, air far is relevant, hotel bill airport parking).
 You need not save food receipts; we refund that according to a per diem schedule.
 If you drive, the amount you are refunded will be based on the mileage.
 If it's less expensive to fly than drive, you must fly.

 Additional funding may be available through the Honors College.
 You will find application information are the following address, and you may ask professor Walker Rutledge to assist you: